-To be cost effective, I do use the “orange box” of baking soda for cleaning.
+To be cost-effective, I do use the “orange box” for cleaning tasks instead of natural baking soda.
 Since I wear gloves to scrub things, it doesn’t come into contact with my skin.

 Choices for Buying Natural Baking Soda

 You will be glad to know that there are some sources for the 100% Pure thing.
 I buy Bob’s Red Mill as I believe it to be the best natural baking soda.
 They mine it in Colorado, directly from the ground in its natural state of nahcolite (sodium bicarbonate).
 There are no chemical reactions needed or used, just pure sodium bicarbonate.